-- 1 Choose Company > Contact Sync Settings. - 2 Select Use Contact Sync and click Apply.
-QuickBooks creates a group in Address Book named "QuickBooks:CompanyFileName."
-All your contacts in the current company file will be organized in this group.
+- 1 Choose Company > Contact Sync Settings. - 2 Select Use Contact Sync. - 3 Click OK when QuickBooks asks for access to your contacts.
+QuickBooks creates a new group in Contacts named "QuickBooks: CompanyFileName."
+All your contacts in the current company file will initially be organized in this group.